mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 As before, we’ll use a `script` tag with `context=”module”` to import things that won’t change between instances of the page, and a `script` without the context for the attributes that can change.
-You’ll notice here that we are expanding the `data` object and assigning `data.rental` to it’s own property to make it easier to reference in the template.
+You’ll notice here that we are expanding the `data` object and assigning `data.rental` to its own property to make it easier to reference in the template.
 We will implement the “Share on Twitter” button later so this is just a placeholder for now.